Botulism

 Botulism may be confused with Guillain-Barré syndrome (Miller-Fisher variant), poliomyelitis, stroke, myasthenia gravis, tick paralysis, and poisoning caused by heavy metals, curare, or belladonna alkaloids.

-In food-borne botulism, the pattern of neuromuscular disturbances and ingestion of a likely food source are important diagnostic clues.
-The simultaneous presentation of at least 2 patients who ate the same food simplifies diagnosis, which is confirmed by finding C. botulinum toxin in serum or stool.
+In foodborne botulism, the pattern of neuromuscular disturbances and ingestion of a likely food source are important diagnostic clues.
+The simultaneous presentation of at least 2 patients who ate the same food simplifies diagnosis, which is confirmed by finding C. botulinum toxin in serum, gastric secretions, or stool.
 Finding C. botulinum toxin in suspect food identifies the source.

-Toxin assays are done only by certain laboratories, which may be located through local health authorities or the Centers for Disease Control and Prevention (CDC).
+Toxin assays are done only by certain laboratories, which may be located through local health authorities or, in the United States, the Centers for Disease Control and Prevention (CDC) (1).
+Details regarding specimen collection and handling can be obtained from state health departments or the CDC.

 Treatment of Botulism